tifanihusna/tifanihusna/README.md

 =====================================

 I am a postdoctoral fellow at the King Fahd University of Petroleum & Minerals (KFUPM), Saudi Arabia.
+Before joining KFUPM, I was an assistant professor at Waseda University, Japan.

-* 🌍  I'm based in Khobar, Saudi Arabia
+* 🌍  I'm currently based in Khobar, Saudi Arabia

 ### Socials